 Pears are an excellent source of fibre as well as vitamin K. So, they should be part of what fruits are good for diabetics.

-Worst fruits for diabetes that patients should avoid
+Worst fruits for diabetics

 Fruits are high in natural sugars.
 Therefore, you need to restrict your fruit intake to no more than 2-3 fruits a day.
 Now that you know which fruits are safe to consume, let’s talk about the fruits you need to avoid.
 Here is a list of the worst fruits for diabetics.